Unimodular Hausdorff and Minkowski Dimensions: Examples

 \subsubsection{{The Image of the Simple Random Walk}}

-Assume the random walk is transient; i.e., visits every given ball only finitely many times.
-It follows that the image $\Phi=\{S_n\}_{n\in\mathbb Z}$ is a random discrete subset of $\mathbb R^d$.
-If no point is visited more than once a.s. (as in the following theorem), then $\Phi$ is a point-stationary point process (see the arguments at the end of Example~\ref{ex:point-stationary}), hence, $[\Phi,0]$ is a unimodular discrete space.
-In the general case, by similar arguments, one should bias the distribution of $[\Phi,0]$ {(Definition~\ref{def:bias})} by the inverse of the \textit{multiplicity} of the origin; i.e., by $1/\card{\{n: S_n=0 \}}$, to obtain a unimodular discrete space.
-This claim can be proved similarly to Example~\ref{ex:point-stationary} by direct verification of the mass transport principle.
+Assume the random walk is transient; i.e., it visits every given ball only finitely many times.
+It follows that the image $\Phi=\{S_n\}_{n\in\mathbb Z}$ is a random discrete subset of $\mathbb R^k$.
+If no point of $\mathbb R^k$ is visited more than once \formir{(e.g., when $S_n$ is in the positive cone a.s.)}, then it can be seen that $\Phi$ is a point-stationary point process, hence, $[\Phi,0]$ is a unimodular discrete space.
+Hence, $[\Phi,0]$ is a unimodular discrete space.
+In the general case, by similar arguments, one should bias the distribution of $[\Phi,0]$ by the inverse of the \textit{multiplicity} of the origin; i.e., by $1/\card{\{n: S_n=0 \}}$, to obtain a unimodular discrete space.
+This claim can be proved by direct verification of the mass transport principle.

+\formir{Below, the focus is on the case where the jumps are real-valued and strictly positive.
+In this case, $\Phi$ is actually a point stationary {\em renewal process} \cite{bookFe66}.}